 Kids (all of us) want some structure.
 They want some hand holds or guard rails.
 They want scaffolding.
 The far extreme of this “freedom” continuum is the distorted view of unschooling where parental involvement looks like parental interference.
-Suddenly digging holes in the backyard is held up as evidence of self-discipline and exploratory learning!
 Parents are so hands-off, sometimes kids don’t even know their options!

-On the other end of the continuum, though, is the Tiger Mom—the mother so involved and invested, she withholds dinner and screams at her daughter until the daughter finally masters two-handed piano playing…and winds up in Carnegie Hall at age 16.
+On the other end of the continuum, though, are parents who are so involved and invested, they withhold dinner and scream at their son until he finally masters two-handed piano playing…and winds up in Carnegie Hall at age 16.

 I often find the word “balance” an irritant (please quit telling me to live a balanced life—I just want to live a life and not have to “balance” it all the time).
 So I am not going there.
 But, I don’t want us to one day scream bloody murder at our kids and on the other day, abandon them to their own devices, unwilling to help them out of a boredom jam.